Skip to main content

 Stimulating Natural Growth Hormone

-Instead of administering synthetic HGH, which can have significant and shut down natural production, specific peptides are used to stimulate the pituitary gland.
+Instead of administering synthetic HGH, which can have significant side effects and shut down natural production, specific peptides are used to stimulate the pituitary gland.
 This method is considered safer as it works within the body’s natural feedback loops.

 • Sermorelin This peptide is a GHRH analog that directly stimulates the pituitary to produce and release HGH.
 It mimics the body’s natural processes, leading to improvements in body composition, sleep quality, and tissue repair.